alfonsof/terraform-aws-examples/code/10-multi-repo-example/README.md

-# Terraform Muti repo example
+# Terraform Muti Repo example

 This folder contains a multi repo example of a [Terraform](https://www.terraform.io/) file on AWS (Amazon Web Services).